vitobasso/scraper-pipeline/README.md

 [Api Keys](https://aistudio.google.com/apikey),
 Add the `GOOGLE_GENAI_API_KEY` var in the `.env` file at the project root.

-### Input files

-- ticker-list
-    - `acoes-br.csv`: one column of tickers, e.g. "bbas3"
-    - `acoes-br-setores.csv`: (optional) one column of sectors, e.g. "Financeiro".
-Used to order rows in the spreadsheet.
-    - `fiis-br`: one column of tickers, e.g. "alzr11"

 ### Running from CLI (no IDE)

 #### Migrate DB